A catalogue of Ancient Ports and Harbours

-Volume III gives the French translations of the texts of the listed ancient authors.
+Volume II gives the French translations of the texts of the listed ancient authors.

 Volume IV gives twenty stories about ancient mariners.

-You will have to excuse my limited knowledge of this language.
+You will have to excuse my limited knowledge of the English language.

 A harbour is a place where ships can seek shelter.
 In the concept of « shelter » must be included anchorages, landing places on beaches and ports with structures like, access channels, breakwaters, jetties, landing stages, quays, warehouses for storage of commodities and equipment, shipsheds and slipways for ships.
 Shelters of interest for this catalogue include all places which may have been used by seafarers sailing over long distances.
 This means that shelters for e.g. local fishermen who may have landed their boats on the beach in front of their homes, are of lesser interest.
 Another limitation: I listed maritime harbours only and included some river ports that could be reached by deep sea ships.